hpcleuven/VscDocumentation/source/access/getting_access.rst

 .. note::

-   :bdg-primary:`KU Leuven` if there is no course announced, users of KU Leuven can register to the `training waiting list`_ and we will organize a new session as soon as we get a few people interested in it.
+   |KUL| If there is no course announced, users of KU Leuven can register to
+   the `training waiting list`_ and we will organize a new session as soon as we get a few people interested in it.

 Additional information
 ----------------------